Election 2020: Labour's Steph Lewis claims Whanganui in big win - NZ Herald

-Labour's Steph Lewis is claiming victory in the Whanganui seat with a more than 6800 lead over incumbent National MP Harete Hipango with 86.8 per cent of the vote counted.
+Labour's Steph Lewis has claimed victory in the Whanganui seat with a majority of more than 6800 over incumbent National MP Harete Hipango.

 "It's been a long time coming," she told supporters at The Grand Hotel in Whanganui.